-1. SITUATION AND EVOLUTION OF THE COMPANY'S AND THE GROUP'S ACTIVITIES DURING THE YEAR
+SITUATION AND EVOLUTION OF THE COMPANY'S AND 1.
+THE GROUP'S ACTIVITIES DURING THE YEAR

-Valerio Therapeutics (formerly Onxeo) is a clinical-stage biotechnology company developing innovative oncology drugs targeting tumor intracellular processes through its unique DNA decoy mechanism of action in the sought-after fields of oncology and inflammatory diseases.
-The Company is focused on bringing early-stage first-in-class or disruptive compounds from translational research to clinical proof-of-concept, a value-creating inflection point appealing to potential partners.
+Valerio Therapeutics (formerly Onxeo) is a clinical-stage biotechnology company developing innovative drug candidates using two proprietary platforms: the PlatON platform and its unique DNA decoy mechanism of action, and the V-Body platform generating single-domain therapeutic antibodies.
+The Company is focused on bringing early-stage first-in-class or disruptive compounds from translational research to clinical proof-ofconcept, a value-creating inflection point appealing to potential partners.